openopt/copt/doc/loss_functions.rst

 Loss and regularization functions
 =================================

-It is possible to your own functions.
-However, for convenience, the following are already defined and ready to use.
+These are some convenience functions that implement wior convenience, the following are already defined and ready to use.

 Smooth loss functions: